 Electroneum Wallet Manager is your place to start thinking about ways to store your Electroneum.
 In order to create your EWM account, you can either use your active Facebook account or enter an e-mail/password of choice and agree with the Terms and Conditions in order to have the Electroneum website create your very own Electroneum ETN wallet.

-Here you’ll be asked to enter some of your basic information, including your title, name, surname, nationality, country of residence, current timezone, mobile number code and mobile number.
-It is important that the information you provide is correct as Electroneum may use it to verify your identity at a later date.
+Here you’ll be asked to enter some of your basic information, including your title, name, surname, nationality, country of residence, the current timezone, mobile number code, and mobile number.
+It is important that the information you provide is correct, as Electroneum may use it to verify your identity at a later date.